inbo/data-publication/guides/occurrence.md

 This is not a full list, just terms we might have populated before.

-* [ ] `modified` seldom reflects all modifications, such as altered mapping
-* [ ] `bibliographicCitation` is the citation of a dataset, which is in the metadata and too bulky to repeat for every occurrence
 * [ ] `country` is not used, we use `countryCode`
 * [ ] `locality` is not used, as our vocabularies only apply to `municipality` and higher, or `waterBody`
 * [ ] `dateIdentified` is assumed to be the `eventDate` and is thus not populated